|

 oompainstall(groupName="all")

-If you want more control over which packages get installed, execute
+Alternatively, if you want more control over which packages get

-the colloing command and select from the resulting list.
+installed, execute the following command and select from the resulting

 Source code and windows binaries are available.
 If someone wants to volunteer